takeiteasy/AppleLisp/README.md

 ## Building

-To build the library and examples:
+To build the library and REPL:

 ```bash
 swift build